ushertpain/DA_proj2_pizza_sales/README.md

 <span style="color: rgba(0, 0, 0, 0.2);">Generating the graph</span>
 <br />
 <br />
+To answer question number two, "Which category (e.g., Chicken, Vegetarian) and size have the highest number of pizzas sold?", I will execute the following query:<br />
+***SELECT * FROM req_pizza_analysis*** <br />
+Then, I will download the result so I can connect with it in Tableau Public.Since its a CSV file, in Tableu Public, I click Text file and navigate the file I have download from PostgreSQL.
+I click Sheet 1, drag Category to Columns, and Size to Rows.

 In these steps, I will create some pivot tables and an interactive dashboard.
 This process is inspired by a YouTuber named Mo Chen.
 You can watch the video by clicking the image below.